Rotimatic Review : My honest, in-depth experience with the robotic roti maker

 Step by Step Instructions – This will make you smile!

 This really is as simple as it sounds.
 Open the front tray.
-Press the power button, wait 10-12 seconds, specify number of rotis, thickness level, roast level, oil level and press play.
+Press the power button, wait 10-12 seconds, specify the number of rotis, thickness level, roast level, oil level and press play.
 The machine starts warming up which takes about 6 mins.
 (Warning: the machine will perform a series of alarming noises during this time.
 Don’t worry, it’s all good)

 Step 2: Fill up the ingredients